After China balloon scare, Air Force shoots down object flying above Alaska’s North Slope - NewsBreak

 Reporter Ashley Murray contributed to this report from Washington, D.C.

-This article is developing and will be updated.
-Check back for more.

-The post After China balloon scare, Air Force shoots down object flying above Alaska’s North Slope appeared first on Arkansas Advocate .
+The post After China balloon scare, Air Force shoots down object flying above Alaska’s North Slope appeared first on Ohio Capital Journal .

 Comments / 0